IPv6 address: Scoped literal IPv6 addresses (with zone index)

 The former (using an interface name) is customary on most Unix-like operating systems (e.g., BSD, Linux, macOS).

-The latter (using an interface number) is the standard syntax on Microsoft Windows, but as support for this syntax is mandatory, it is also available on other operating systems.
+The latter (using an interface number) is the only syntax on Microsoft Windows, but as support for this syntax is mandatory per standard, it is also available on other operating systems.

 BSD-based operating systems (including macOS) also support an alternative, non-standard syntax, where a numeric zone index is encoded in the second 16-bit word of the address.
 E.g.: